connorbeshears/Sleep-Tight/README.md

 # Sleep-Tight
-Sleep Tracking app to obtain a persons sleeping habits and make predictions on how to better their sleep schedule How to use the app:
+Sleep Tracking app to obtain a persons sleeping habits and make predictions on how to better their sleep schedule

+Note: Open using the .xcworkspace file, CocoaPods will bring build errors if you don't use that file

+How to use the app:

 	- The start button will start the time